GrenManSK/mdown/README.md

 - Will start tutorial when you run first time, can be reset with `mdown app --reset`

 - App stores manga data in `dat.json` which is located in the same directory as the original application same as `resources.db` which contains data for application

+- Lowest tier in time in the name of backup is a day so if it is forced it will overwrite existing backup is same day